net.jini.discovery.DiscoveryManagement

 requires parsing according to RFC 2396.
 The implementation is more

-permissive and allows characters such as '_'
+permissive and allows characters such as '_' in host names

 to minimize backward incompatibility issues and anticipate compliance